pletfix/docs/en/plugins.md

 After downloading, the plugin has to be registered.

-As example, enter this command in your terminal to register our `Hello` plugin:
+For example, enter this command in your terminal to register our `Hello` plugin:

     php console plugin pletfix/hello

 > <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
-> The help screen of the `plugin`command lists all enabled packages.
+> The help screen of the `plugin` command lists all enabled packages.
 >
 >      php console plugin --help